edgio-docs/edgio-docs/src/pages/guides/sites_frameworks.md

 title: Sites (Frameworks)
 ---

-{{ PRODUCT }} {{ PRODUCT_PLATFORM }} allows you to quickly integrate your headless Jamstack applications with our App Platform through one of our framework integrations.
+{{ PRODUCT }} {{ PRODUCT_PLATFORM }} allows you to quickly integrate your headless Jamstack applications through one of our framework integrations.
 This integration allows {{ PRODUCT }} to further improve your website's performance through the server-side rendering (SSR) of your website's JavaScript.

 ## Availablity {/*availablity*/}